All the Poisons of Agatha Christie

 Abstract

 Agatha Christie was one of the most famous writers of all time.
-The British-born writer is best known for her detective novels and stories that often took place in fictional settings, such as English villages, estates, exotic countries and exclusive hotels.
-Her two most famous characters are the Belgian detective Hercule Poirot and the elderly lady amateur detective Miss Marple.
-Christie worked for a long time as a pharmacist at the University Clinical Hospital in London, where she encountered numerous drugs, chemicals and poisons on a daily basis.
-This served as a source of ideas for many of her works.
-In her works, she used numerous chemicals, naturally occurring compounds, and even used bacteria as poisons: phosphorus, barbital, cyanide, arsenic, digoxin, Bacillus anthracis, atropine, physostigmine, coniine, aconitine, nicotine, laudanum, codeine, morphine, ricin, strychnine, thallium and taxine.
-Here is an overview of all used poisons, their properties and lethal doses.
-Agatha Christie used her knowledge of pharmacy to add depth and authenticity to her crime stories.
-Pharmaceutical themes add to the complexity of her plots, helping readers immerse themselves in a world of detective intrigue and suspense.
+The British-born author is best known for her detective novels and stories that often took place in fictional settings, such as English villages, estates, exotic countries and exclusive hotels.
+Her two most renowned characters are the Belgian detective Hercule Poirot and the elderly lady amateur detective Miss Marple.
+Christie worked for a long time as a pharmacist at the University College Hospital in London, where she encountered numerous drugs, chemicals and poisons on a daily basis.
+This served as a source of ideas for many of her stories.
+In her works, she used numerous chemicals, naturally occurring compounds and even bacteria as poisons: phosphorus, barbital, cyanide, arsenic, digoxin, Bacillus anthracis, atropine, physostigmine, coniine, aconitine, nicotine, laudanum, codeine, morphine, ricin, strychnine, thallium and taxine.
+This paper provides an overview of all the poisons she utilized, including their properties and lethal doses.
+Agatha Christie employed her pharmaceutical knowledge to add depth and authenticity to her crime stories.
+Pharmaceutical themes add to the complexity of her plots, helping readers immerse themselves in a world of intrigue and suspense.

 Downloads